barionleg/d3eatom/README.md

+# 2026 APRIL 21
+## done, with bit help of Chat GPT with orthographic correcting in .json order

 # ...
 Build in Process ...
 See in leather please! Д'barionlegd3eÅтОм mött ÆЗb; Attached to Isotope & Nuclide Project: ISOCAUNUC